 Translational Research Program

 The IDOM Translational Program facilitates translational and patient-oriented research by providing a focal point for interactions between basic and clinical investigators.
-The translational program encourages cross-fertilization of ideas between disciplines due to the increasing recognition that common pathophysiological processes such as the development of insulin resistance, inflammation, oxidative stress and alterations in central and peripheral neural activity contribute to many disease states.
+The translational program encourages cross-fertilization of ideas between disciplines such as biochemistry, cell biology, genetics and immunology, and between scientists engaged in common pathophysiological processes such as the development of insulin resistance, inflammation, oxidative stress and alterations in central and peripheral neural activity that contribute many disease states.
 The program attempts to identify common research needs of the translational research community of IDOM and in conjunction with other IDOM units and the Clinical and Translation Research Center (CTRC), foster programs and resources to support these needs.